singhgauravv/image-recognition-tensorflowjs/README.md

    (c) Tensorflow Memory Usage: It holds reference to every tensor that gets created during the program run.
    (d) Use tf.tidy() cleans up tensors automatically inside it.
 If tensors need to be maintianed, they must be returned from this function.
-   (e)

-## Data source: MNIST database (Modified National Institute of Standards and Technology database)

-## How to encode features?

-In the context of image recognition tasks using the MNIST dataset with TensorFlow.js and JavaScript, encoding features involves representing each image's pixel values in a format suitable for machine learning algorithms.

-#### Encoding Pixel Values:

-Each image in the MNIST dataset consists of a 28x28 grid of pixels, totaling 784 pixels per image.
-To encode these pixels, we flatten the 28x28 grid into a single array containing 784 elements.
-This array represents the grayscale values of each pixel in the image.

-#### Array Organization:

-The flattened pixel array for each image is then nested within an outer array.
-This outer array serves as a container for all the image data in the dataset.

-## How to encode label values?

-In our case, the total number of possible label values are going to be 10, i.e 0 to 9.
-To encore a optimal label values encoding, we will create an array that will contain 1 at the index equal to the label value and otherwise 0.

-For example, to represent label 5, the encoding will be [0,0,0,0,0,1,0,0,0,0].
-To represent label 0, the encoding will be [1,0,0,0,0,0,0,0,0,0], and so on.

-## Toolkit:

-1. JavaScript
-2. TensorFlowJs

 ## Definition